BrainNetworksCourse/BrainNetworksCourse.github.io/resources/index.md

+### Additional resources

+The following resources are useful as background and/or for a further dive into the topics discussed in this course:

+- [Networks: An Introduction, by Mark Newman](https://www.amazon.com/Networks-Introduction-Mark-Newman/dp/0199206651) - an outstanding introduction to the ideas behind graph theory and network analysis
+- [Networks of the Brain, by Olaf Sporns](https://www.amazon.com/Networks-Brain-Press-Olaf-Sporns-ebook/dp/B005AT9ZOI/ref=sr_1_1?s=books&ie=UTF8&qid=1535385228&sr=1-1&keywords=sporns) - excellent overview of network neuroscience
+- [Fundamentals of Brain Network Analysis, by Fornito, Zalesky, & Bullmore](https://www.amazon.com/Fundamentals-Brain-Network-Analysis-Fornito-ebook/dp/B01CRIU886/ref=sr_1_1?s=books&ie=UTF8&qid=1535384994&sr=1-1&keywords=fornito) - a deep dive into the concepts and methods behind brain network modeling

 ### Environment setup for Brain Networks course

 For this course we will use a virtual machine that will allow everyone to have